Apply for a property tax rebate: Property Tax Rebate for Seniors

-- pay your 2018 municipal residential property taxes in full
+- your 2019 municipal residential property taxes are paid in full

-- lived at the property as your primary residence in 2018
+- you lived at the property as your primary residence in 2019

 If you’re not already receiving the Guaranteed Income Supplement (GIS) or the Allowance, you can check with Service Canada to see if you’re eligible for them.